 - a) development will only be permitted provided that it does not harmfully alter, disrupt or destroy fish habitat.
-The goal of "no net loss of productive capacity of fish habitat" and where possible a "net gain of productive capacity of fish habitat" using a fish habitat mitigation / compensation assessment through consultation with the Essex Region Conservation Authority and the Department of Fisheries and Oceans (DFO); - b) any development or change in land use near or adjacent to (within 120 metres) to an existing or potential fish habitat area will be reviewed by the Essex Region Conservation Authority in consultation with DFO with respect to its potential impact.
-Any proposal shall be subject to an assessment to determine if it will result in a reduction of the fish habitat to sustain the fisheries resource; - c) The Town in conjunction with the Essex Region Conservation Authority will determine the minimum vegetative buffer zone adjacent to existing or potential fish habitat areas where development is proposes; - d) Where it has been determined by the Essex Region Conservation Authority in consultation with DFO that the development or change in land use will affect the natural functions of the fish habitat, the preparation of a fish habitat mitigation/compensation assessment will be required.
-The assessment should be based on the guidelines which are included in Appendix A of this Plan.
+The goal of "no net loss of productive capacity of fish habitat" and where possible a "net gain of productive capacity of fish habitat" using a fish habitat mitigation / compensation assessment through consultation with Department of Fisheries and Oceans (DFO); - b) an development or change in land use near or adjacent to (within 120 metres) to an existing or potential fish habitat area will be reviewed by DFO with respect to its potential impact.
+Any proposal shall be subject to an assessment to determine if it will result in a reduction of the fish habitat to sustain the fisheries resource;

+- c) The Town will determine the minimum vegetative buffer zone adjacent to existing or potential fish habitat areas where development is proposes; - d) Where it has been determined by DFO that the development or change in land use will affect the natural functions of the fish habitat, the preparation of a fish habitat mitigation/compensation assessment will be required.
+The assessment should be based on federal guidelines as appropriate.

-4.2.6 Environmental Impact Assessments
+4.2.7 Environmental Impact Assessments

 The preparation of all Environmental Impact Assessments referred to in this Plan shall be the responsibility of the land owner and shall be carried out by a qualified environmental professional.
-The Environmental Impact Assessment is to be prepared on the basis of the natural features or the ecological function for which the area has been identified and in the manner stipulated in Appendix "A" of this Plan.
-For example, if this Plan identifies a site as an "Area of Natural and Scientific Interest" (ANSI), the Environmental Impact Assessment shall be prepared on the basis of that environmental classification.
+The Environmental Impact Assessment is to be prepared on the basis of the natural features or the ecological function for which the area has been identified and in the manner stipulated in ERCA's Environmental Impact Assessment (EIA) Guidelines.

 When conducting the Environmental Impact Assessment, the environmental professional must acknowledge in the report any new information such as findings of rare or significant species not previously known to exist on the site, and the impact which may result from any proposed development.
 The municipality and/or other approval authority shall have regard to such new information in its decisions regarding planning applications and shall be consistent with the Provincial Policy Statement.
 If, based on the new information, the Approval Authority, in consultation with the Province and the Essex Region Conservation Authority, concludes that the natural environment classification should be altered, this Official Plan shall be amended to reflect the change.
 Similarly, if a site is identified as having a higher or lower classification by the Province or Conservation Authority, or by the municipality through a special planning study which is completed in accordance with Provincial Guidelines, this Official Plan shall be amended to reflect the change.
-The approval authority shall ensure consistency with the Provincial Policy Statement when making decisions regarding any planning applications affecting areas with natural environment features and/or functions.
+The Town shall ensure consistency with the Provincial Policy Statement when making decisions regarding any planning applications affecting areas with natural environment features and/or functions.